CharlieArray/CharlieArray/README.md

 - 💬 **Ask me about**: jQuery and JavaScript
 - 📫 **Programming Portfolio Website**: [Charlie's Portfolio Website](https://charliearray.github.io/personal-website/)
 - 📫 **How to reach me**: [LinkedIn Profile - Charles Ybarra](https://www.linkedin.com/in/engineercharlie/)
-- ⚡ **Fun fact**: I accidently stumbled on a Game of Thrones film location in Iceland
+- ⚡ **Fun fact**: I accidentally stumbled on a Game of Thrones film location in Iceland